metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 At the moment the focus is on Windows Firewall, if you want to port code to other firewalls go ahead.

 If you decide to port code it is mandatory that these code changes are done on separate branch.

+The plan is to expand this project to manage [nftables](https://en.wikipedia.org/wiki/Nftables) firewall on linux and other systems.

 ## Making new scripts or modules